Negotiating Azure Commitments in Your Microsoft EA

 - Avoid wasted prepayments: If your Azure usage is uncertain, consider a smaller or shorter commitment.
 Enterprise customers now often avoid putting large prepayments into a 3-year EA due to the risk of underuse.
 Instead, negotiate a modest 1-year MACC or amend yearly.

-- Push for flexibility: Ask if unused commitment can roll over.
+- Push for flexibility: Ask if unused commitments can be rolled over.
 Some customers negotiate a clause to carry unused funds into the next yearโs spend or to convert them into Azure Reserved Instances, preserving value.
+Understand current cloud pricing by reviewing Azure pricing benchmarks from our 2023 report.

 - Include โout clausesโ: In extreme cases, you can request a conditional true-down for major changes (e.g., business exits, service cancellations).
-Though not guaranteed, raising the idea flags youโre not locked in blindly.
+Although not guaranteed, raising the idea flags means youโre not locked in blindly.

 Negotiate Flexibility and Safeguards

-- Billing terms: We prefer monthly billing for the committed amount rather than a lump prepayment to ease cash flow.
-If Microsoft insists on an annual payment, see if it can be split per quarter.
+- Billing terms: We prefer monthly billing for the committed amount, rather than a lump sum prepayment, to ease cash flow.
+If Microsoft insists on an annual payment, consider splitting it into quarterly payments.

 - Commitment duration: Weigh 3-year vs. annual commitments.
-A multi-year MACC usually secures a better discount but carries more risk of overspend.
-For many, a 1-year renewable commitment hits the sweet spot of moderate discount with lower risk.
+A multi-year MACC usually secures a better discount but carries more risk of overspending.
+For many, a 1-year renewable commitment strikes the sweet spot of offering a moderate discount with lower risk.
+To determine whether your spend aligns with that of your peers, learn how to benchmark your Azure and EA pricing.

 - Convert commitments: In some cases, unused MACC funds can be reassigned (with negotiation) to other Microsoft services or future agreements.
 Ask your rep about options to keep your committed money โin the family.โ